 Examples of projects that will be considered for award are:

-Smoke-free campus designations including smoke-free vehicles.
+Smoke-free campus designations including no smoking in vehicles on site.

 Comprehensive health care coverage to include no or low co-pays on asthma medications.
 Encouragement of employees with asthma to manage medications to reduce medical crisis’s.